Is there any restaurateur who doesn't want to increase restaurant sales or discover how to make a restaurant better?

 Here are eleven ways to do that:

 - Introduce happy hour.
 Offering drink specials is an easy way to increase sales.
 Make it even better by adding a theme or other unique aspect to set you apart from your competitors.
+Just make sure you know what is happy hour and the best happy hour times.

 - Upsell as much as possible.
 Turning a well drink (see restaurant terms) order into a call drink or a call drink into a top-shelf drink increases profit quickly.
 The profit margin differences are very noticeable, and all it takes is a charismatic bartender.